operio-dev/operio-whitepaper/docs/02_market_problem.md

 ### The AI Integration Gap: Lipstick on a Mainframe

 Current market leaders including SAP, Oracle, and Microsoft have approached AI integration through expensive third-party bolt-ons rather than native architecture redesign.
-This approach is fundamentally flawed—you cannot achieve AGI-level business intelligence by adding chatbots to 1990s database architectures.
+This approach is fundamentally flawed because you cannot achieve AGI-level business intelligence by adding chatbots to 1990s database architectures.

 The limitations are systemic and insurmountable:

-**Historical vs. Predictive Intelligence**: Existing systems excel at telling you what happened last quarter but cannot anticipate what will happen next quarter.
+**Historical vs. Predictive Intelligence**: Existing systems excel at telling you what happened last quarter but cannot predict nor anticipate what will happen next quarter.
 They're historians, not strategists.

 **Zero Autonomous Decision-Making**: Current AI integrations can suggest actions but cannot execute them.
 They require human intermediaries for every decision, creating bottlenecks that eliminate the speed advantages that AGI should provide.